FindMySchool LogoFindMySchool

 There are also distinctive “identity anchors” that help a school feel coherent to students.
 The McFarlane Library, established in 2022 and named after former chair of governors Frank McFarlane, is one of them.
 It operates as a before school, break, lunch and after-school study and reading space, and it is explicitly used to build reading habits in Years 7 and 8 through scheduled library lessons.
 Another is the dining provision, described as a food hall model with multiple outlets and a student feedback mechanism through a school food focus group, which can be a surprisingly practical lever for belonging and day-to-day satisfaction.

 Leadership naming has changed across recent years in the public record.
-The school website lists Mrs Claire Hallwood as Principal, while the February 2024 inspection report names David Yates as Principal at the time of inspection.
+Mrs Claire Hallwood as Principal, while the February 2024 inspection report names David Yates as Principal at the time of inspection.
 For parents, the important point is to ask how the current leadership team has set priorities for teaching quality, attendance and behaviour, and what that looks like in classrooms.

 The most recent headline inspection outcome is Good, with all key areas also graded Good.

-On GCSE outcomes, the school’s 2024 Attainment 8 score is 36.6 and Progress 8 is -0.68.
+In the 2025 dataset, the school’s Attainment 8 score is 41.7 and Progress 8 is -0.68.
 These figures indicate that, on average, attainment is below the national midpoint and progress is well below average, which is consistent with a school still converting improvement work into outcomes at scale.

-FindMySchool’s GCSE ranking places the school 3,515th in England and 36th in Liverpool for GCSE outcomes (FindMySchool ranking based on official data).
-From a parent’s perspective, that sits below England average, within the lower-performing range nationally.
+FindMySchool’s GCSE academic ranking places the school 2,840th out of 3,895 schools in England.
+The local secondary hub places it 22nd in Liverpool, with an overall England rank of 2,539th.
+From a parent’s perspective, that still sits below England average, within the lower-performing range nationally.

 A key contextual point from external review is that curriculum strengthening has been a major recent focus, including increased ambition around EBacc access, along with more systematic approaches to checking misconceptions and supporting weaker readers.
 That may not yet be fully visible results parents see, so families should look for evidence in current student work, curriculum plans, and how quickly gaps are identified and addressed.